Topic Modeling with LSA, PLSA, LDA & lda2Vec

-This article is a comprehensive overview of Topic Modeling and its associated techniques.
+This article is an updated comprehensive overview of Topic Modeling and its associated techniques.

 In natural language understanding (NLU) tasks, there is a hierarchy of lenses through which we can extract meaning — from words to sentences to paragraphs to documents.
-At the document level, one of the most useful ways to understand text is by analyzing its topics.
+At the document level, one of the most useful ways to understand text is by analyzing its topics (also refer NER).
 The process of learning, recognizing, and extracting these topics across a collection of documents is called topic modeling.

 In this post, we will explore topic modeling through 4 of the most popular techniques today: LSA, pLSA, LDA, and the newer, deep learning-based lda2vec.

 All topic models are based on the same basic assumption:

 - each document consists of a mixture of topics, and

 - each topic consists of a collection of words.

 In other words, topic models are built around the idea that the semantics of our document are actually being governed by some hidden, or “latent,” variables that we are not observing.
 As a result, the goal of topic modeling is to uncover these latent variables — topics — that shape the meaning of our document and corpus.
 The rest of this blog post will build up an understanding of how different topic models uncover these latent topics.